danyarwx/42_Piscine/README.md

 > “If you're going through hell, keep going.” — Winston Churchill

 Welcome to my 42 Piscine archive.
-This is a collection of all the exercises, projects, and brain-melting challenges I survived during the infamous **4-week bootcamp** at [42 Coding School](https://42.fr/).
+This is a collection of all the exercises, projects, and brain-melting challenges I completed during the infamous **4-week bootcamp** at [42 Coding School](https://42.fr/).

 I did my Piscine at [42 Heilbronn](https://www.42heilbronn.de/en/homepage) in the April 2025 batch.